The 2024-2025 Scholarship Application is open December 1, 2023 - February 29, 2024.

-For additional information, please contact Cynthia Lopez Herrera at email@example.com
+For additional information, please contact Keith Cobb at firstname.lastname@example.org

-For details about current scholarship eligibility please view our On-Campus Scholarships webpage.
+For details about current scholarship eligibility please view our Compton College Scholarships webpage.

 The Compton College Scholarship Program is committed to supporting student success and access by recognizing and rewarding student achievement.
 A scholarship is a gift - college funds that do not have to be repaid.
 Many Compton College scholarships are made available through the generosity of private donors who have helped promote the college's continuing commitment to academic excellence.

 - Create an insightful personal statement; this is an important part of your application that is reviewed closely.
-There is a 600-word minimum for your personal statement.
-Visit the Student Success Center (L-SSC, 2nd floor) or Transfer & Career Center (D-29) for assistance.
-Please visit the Writing Center's webpage to view the online tutoring schedules for Spring 2022.
-For more information on how to join these virtual tutoring sessions visit http://www.compton.edu/library/
+There is a 300-word minimum for your personal statement.
+Visit the Student Success Center (L-SSC, 2nd floor) or Transfer & Career Center (SSB, Room 266) for assistance.
+Please visit the Writing Center's webpage to view the online tutoring schedules.
+For more information on how to join these virtual tutoring sessions visit the Library webpage.

 - You will also be required to provide the name and email of a Compton College Classified employee or faculty member who will complete an online questionnaire about your academic potential, in-class achievements, and your character.
 Ideally, contact the Classified employee or faculty member as soon as possible.
 Allow enough time for them to agree to complete the questionnaire, and familiarize themselves with your academic progress, future goals and/or other first-hand knowledge of your college career.